cmhk1/Programming-Project/README.md

 This project is part of course *"Programming - Introduction Level"* at the University of St. Gallen, HSG.

 ### Context

 Harry M. Markowitz is a 1990 Nobel prize winner for being a pioneer of the Modern Portfolio Theory (MPT) which is about how investors construct portfolios that maximise their expected returns for given levels of risk.

+Our aim is to showcase to the user the efficient frontier of desired stocks within a specific perido as well as the composition of the sharpe portfolio as well as the minimum variance portfolio.

 ### Assumptions of MPT

 - Investors are rational and avoid risks whenever possible
 - Investors aim for the maximum returns for their investment
 - All investors share the aim maximizing their expected returns